-In a no-fault state, the hassle of determining fault is done away with.
-Instead, all drivers are required to carry Personal Injury Protection insurance (in addition to basic liability insurance), which pays for medical expenses regardless of who caused the accident.
-On the downside, PIP insurance significantly increases the cost of auto insurance, which is one reason why insurance in no-fault states is more expensive than tort states.
+When an accident occurs in a no-fault state, blame is still assigned.
+The main difference is who pays for medical costs.
+In a no-fault state, all drivers are required to carry PIP coverage (in addition to basic liability insurance), which pays for medical expenses and lost wages regardless of who caused the accident.
+On the downside, PIP insurance significantly increases the cost of auto insurance, which is one reason why insurance in no-fault states is typically more expensive than tort states.

-At present, there are twelve US states that have no-fault insurance, besides Puerto Rico:
+There are currently twelve U.S. states that require no-fault insurance, aside from Puerto Rico:

 - New Jersey